Our Blog

 4. At the same time, a Canva template generates a branded visual featuring the exact community they toured.

-5. Everything flows back into the CRM for review and send.
+5. Everything flows back into the CRM for review and sending.

 That is structured nurturing!
 And the urgency is real: